Deductive Logic in Language Models: Horizontal vs Vertical Reasoning: Introduction

-In this paper, we address a deductive reasoning problem that involves identifying the chain of rules (if any) connecting a premise to a conclusion.
+The first deductive logic problem considered in this paper involves identifying the chain of rules (if any) connecting a premise to a conclusion.
 This type of reasoning is fundamental to many problem-solving tasks in science and engineering.
+Another related problem we consider, recently introduced in \citep{Brinkmann2024}, consists of identifying the root-to-leaf path when navigating a binary tree.
+Both the problems require a multi-step reasoning with a length of the reasoning chain, that is the number of rules that must be considered/combined to reach the conclusion, significantly larger than in most of the existing works.

-To facilitate mechanistic interpretability, we seek the simplest architecture capable of solving the task.
-Our findings indicate that: (i) a very simple, non-pretrained model, when trained with Chain-of-Thought (CoT) prompting, can learn the underlying inference rules and generalize to novel examples; and (ii) induction heads \citep{Olsson2022} play a central role in forming the internal circuits \citep{Cammarata2020} carrying out the logical inference.
-Our low-level explanation leverages several interpretation techniques, including ad-hoc visualization of attentions, decoding residual stream content into vocabulary space, averaging across multiple inputs to identify token-independent attention links, and apply truncated pseudoinverse to reveal the information extracted by queries, keys, and values.
-Notably, the use of truncated pseudoinverse in this context is quite novel and may serve as a useful inspection tool for future interpretability research.
+Our study is conducted using mechanistic interpretability tools \citep{Olah2022,Elhage2021,Nanda2023}, and, to simplify the analysis, we look for the simplest architecture capable of solving the task.
+Our low-level explanation leverages several interpretation techniques, including ad-hoc visualization of attentions, decoding residual stream content into vocabulary space, averaging across multiple inputs to identify token-independent attention links, and apply a truncated pseudoinverse to reveal the information extracted by queries, keys, and values.
+Notably, the use of a truncated pseudoinverse in this context is quite novel and may serve as a useful inspection tool for future interpretability research.